keertirajmalik/expenser/README.md

 ## Usage

 1. **Access the Application**

-   Open your web browser and navigate to `http://localhost:3000`.
+   Once the development server is running, open `http://localhost:3000` in your browser to view the application.

 2. **Register a New Account**